xatier/2013_NCTU_OS_hw/README.md

 ```

 >   Named pipeline (a.k.a.
 FIFO) is same as anonymous pipeline, but creating a special file.
 This file let communication between two unrelated processes, which have no parent-child relation, becomes possible.
-But in this example, we show the basic use first.
+But in this example, we show the basic use at first.

 >  To use named pipeline, `mkfifo()` is called to create a named pipeline file.
 And then you need open the file to use the pipeline **(use `open()`, not `fopen()`)**.